 If you’re in the process of making bread and realise you have weighed out the yeast incorrectly, you’ll want to know what happens if there is too much yeast in bread?
 Is this you?
 If so, I’ll give you some quick answers to what happens and also some guidance, so you know what to do if you add too much yeast to bread dough.

-Yeast is found in sourdough starters or in bakers yeast and has a few core roles to play in bread making.
-It reacts with the starches that are presented by the flour to create:
+Yeast is found in sourdough starters or baker’s yeast and has a few core roles to play in bread making.
+It reacts with the starches that are presented by the flour alongside other acid bacteria to create:

-We most associate yeast with creating carbon dioxide gas.
-This is what gets locked in the breads crumb structure and makes the bread rise.
-The formation of ethanol, lactic acid and organic acids are just as vital to the process as they mature the dough.
+We largely associate yeast with creating carbon dioxide gas.
+This is what gets locked in the bread crumb structure to make the bread rise.
+Yet, the formation of ethanol, lactic acid and organic acids mature the dough and are just as vital to the dough-production process.

-When too much yeast is added to the dough, the activity of gas and ethanol increase rapidly to create a gassy dough that’s hard to work with!
-Due to the high gas activity we are forced to reduce the mixing time and get the loaves baked quickly before they over-proof.
-Dough that has a short fermentation period does not mature fully, leading to several quality issues once baked.
+When too much yeast is added to the dough, the production of gas and ethanol increases rapidly to create a gassy dough that’s hard to work with!
+Due to the high gas activity, we can be forced to reduce the mixing time and/or get the loaves baked quickly before they over-proof.
+Dough that has a rushed fermentation period does not mature fully, leading to several quality issues once baked.

 When proofing is rushed, the following faults can occur in the bread:

 Most standard bread recipes use 1.5-2.2% yeast in the recipe with the most common being 2% for everyday bread.
 The percentage used for the recipe is based on the baker’s percentage for the bread made.
 This is where the percentage of each ingredient is derived from the total amount of flour used in the recipe.